RogueTensor/bitagent_subnet/README.md

 #### Miner Emissions

 Miner emissions are composed of both MINER-HOSTED and FINETUNED SUBMISSION evaluation:
-- 20% of the miner's score is determined by the model miners persistently run to handle on-demand queries.
-This is MINER-HOSTED evaluation of the miner.
+- 20% of the miner's score is determined by the persistent availability of the miners and their response to on-demand queries  This is MINER-HOSTED evaluation of the miner.
 - 80% is determined by bi-weekly challenges in which the miner submits their latest huggingface model and Validators load the model on their machine to evaluate.
 This is FINETUNED SUBMISSION evaluation.
+This 80% portion serves as a delayed incentive mechanism, meaning it is always based on miner/model performance from the PREVIOUS competition.

 Both MINER-HOSTED and FINETUNED SUBMISSION tasks are evaluated against modifications of these datasets:
 - Berkeley Function Calling tasks